9th Street Art Exhibition: Exhibition funding and formal roles

 "[R]ent for the decrepit [exhibition] space for the entire length of the show was only $70."Arts journalist Philip Barcio explains."But nearly everyone involved in the show was broke, and some were literally starving.
 [Future art dealer Leo] Castelli covered the bill, and the artists did all of the work to renovate ... the basement and first floor of a condemned building at 60 East 9th Street."
 Castelli, in his first curatorial effort, six years before he opened the gallery that made him famous, also hung the show.
 It was said he was selected because he was popular, and many of the artists thought he would hang their work impartially, but he also "paid for most of the expenses."

-Prior to the show, artist Franz Kline designed and created of all of the promotional materials, including the poster that gave the show its official name.
-During the event, Aaron Siskind, also a New York School "member," documented the exhibit with a series of photographs.
+Artist Franz Kline designed and created the promotional materials, including the poster that gave the show its official name.
+During the event, Aaron Siskind, also a New York School "member," documented the exhibit with photographs.
 Afterward, "[t]he artists celebrated not only the appearance of the dealers, collectors and museum people on the 9th Street, and the consequent exposure of their work," Altshuler writes, "but they celebrated the creation and the strength of a living community."